 (Break Bone Fever)

-An infected mosquito passes the virus to you through a bite on your skin.
-The virus enters the bloodstream and spreads throughout the body.
+An infected mosquito passes the virus through a bite to the skin.
+The virus enters the blood.
+It spreads throughout the body.

 A serious infection can lead to shock and organ failure.